Pungyeon/required/README.md

 ```

  If this is all that we need, this is the best solution.
 It's extremely simple and very straight forward.
-The code is particularly easy to understand and as we aren't overcomplicating the task.
+The code is particularly easy to understand as we aren't overcomplicating our approach.

  However, it's quite apparent how this solution is not particularly scalable, as none of this code is reusable.
 Our code may be simple, but as soon as we decide upon adding other required fields, for this or other structs, we will have to add more lines of code.
 If we decide that all of our fields are required, our code quickly becomes messy:

 ```go